THE LOCAL AREA

 The North York Moors National Park is a playground for those who love outdoor activities such as cycling, walking and bird watching.
 Trout and Salmon fishing is right on our doorstep on the beautiful River Esk (by permit).

 The North Yorkshire coastline is punctuated by small coves and sandy beaches and the charming fishing villages of Staithes and Runswick Bay are also well worth a visit.

 Some local attractions and destinations.

 The beautiful heather moorland of the North York Moors can be explored by foot, bike, horseback, steam train or bus and you can be sure to enjoy a completely different experience every day in the North York Moors.
 Visit historic sites and stately homes, enjoy the great outdoors, check out some of the great attractions and even experience a traditional agricultural show.

 Attractions not to be missed include Castle Howard, the North Yorkshire Moors Railway and Rievaulx Abbey.
-The charming market towns of Malton, Helmsley and Pickering are only a 20 minute drive away from Egton Bridge.
+The charming market towns of Malton, Helmsley and Pickering are roughly a 30 minute drive away from Egton Bridge.

 Food & Drink

 Broom House Bed and Breakfast is located in an area with a huge range of locally sourced, seasonal produce.
-We have some of the best deli’s, farm shops, butchers and local producers in Yorkshire right on our doorstep.
-From the national award-winning Whitby Gin, to locally roasted coffee and Whitby’s own brewery next to the Abbey, the area is a wonderful place to discover new tastes and experiences.
+We have some of the best deli’s, farm shops, butchers and local producers in Yorkshire right on our doorstep!

 Food & Drink continued…